I saw this today!

 We wear purple stoles in Lent and Advent, the seasons that lead to Easter and Christmas.
 Purple in church is not the colour of emperors but of mourning and waiting and confession.
 Which is perhaps an uneasy fit with the glory and joy of the heather covered moorland.
 Yet, somehow, as with so many other fusions of art and sprituality, it works, or at least, it enables me to paint some purple stoles.

-One final thought that was recently shared with me.
+shared with me.
 If the incarnation is about God sharing our humanity on earth, the Ascension is about Jesus taking that humanity back to God in Heaven.